 There are way too many disconnected ways to navigate the guitar fretboard, which makes it hard for anyone to make progress.
 Having had a guitar in my hands for upwards of 50 years, I can tell you that trying to memorize and connect every type of scale will simply ruin your timing and crush any hope of making progress quickly.
 It's no way to live.
 And it's not playing.
 You have to think too much and it kills the feel.
-Nevertheless, there's an easier way I believe.
+Nevertheless, I believe there's an easier way...which follows:

 The following approach has been my go to approach, and it allows me to play fluidly all over the fingerboard in a variety of styles.

 Keep in mind that if you don't already know these patterns, they are worth their weight in gold.
-My explanations will be simple.
+Be open to a new approach, my explanations will be simple.

-This technique along with some practice tracks will enable you to play to any of our backing tracks while developing your own signature sound.
+This technique will enable you to play to any of our backing tracks while developing your own signature sound.
 We know this because this is exactly how we play to them.
 Any good backing track will do.
 Ours are designed not to throw you while providing a rich and rewarding playing experience.
 Nothing like bringing a little joy to the practice session.
-Why not make it rewarding.

-In the spirit of peace and enlightened playing ... bless others with your gifts.
+In the spirit of musical joy and enlightened playing ... this is our gift.

 This first scale pattern is absolutely critical to know hands down.
 The position shown is the C major scale.
 It's moveable, meaning its the major scale of any root note indicated in red.
 The pattern shows the 7th position (when the index finger is on 7th fret).
 In the 2nd position, it would be the key of G major.
 In the 10th position, it would be the key of Eb Major.
 For all future reference, we're going to refer to it as "the major scale pattern".

 In the 7th position, it is also an extension of the A minor pentatonic scale, and it is the perfect mate for the classic Am pentatonic shape that sits above it in the 5th position.
 See pattern number 1 in the diagram below and play it in the 5th position.
-That would be the key of A minor.
+That would be the key of A minor also.
 You may already know it well.
 But do you know all of the other minor pentatonic patterns and how to interchange them fluidly with the major shape?
-Probably not, it takes some focus at first, then it becomes natural and your excitement level will probably go up exponentially.
+Probably not, it takes some focus at first, then your skills will explode exponentially.

 We can't underestimate the importance of naturally connecting these shapes.
 They don't take long to learn, and learning them while playing to backing tracks is enormous fun.
 It is the best live performance training you can receive because you are playing with other artists who are doing nothing more than digging into a groove thats easy to work with and let go on.

 The next thing to realize about the major shape ... is that it is both G major and E minor in the 2nd position, and Eb major as well as C minor in the 10th position.
-The only difference its where you find the root note.
+The only difference is where you find the root note.
 It doesn't have to be any more complicated that that.
 This one scale gives you a lot of power all over the fingerboard.
 Later on you will see that it is also a "mode".
 In the 7th position, it's the C Ionian mode.
-More on modes at some future date.
+See the mode reference at the bottom of the page.